SCULPT: Shape-Conditioned Unpaired Learning of Pose-dependent Clothed and Textured Human Meshes: Related work

 \paragraph{Generative 2D humans:} If we set aside the goal of having an explicit 3D mesh as output, some 2D methods become relevant.
 Here, we study a few generative models that can generate high-quality 2D images for clothed humans~\cite{Sarkar2021_HumanGAN, Fu2022_StyleGANHuman}.
-Fu \etal \cite{Fu2022_StyleGANHuman} propose a curated dataset of fashion images and train StyleGAN~\cite{Karras2021, karras2020analyzing}.
-This way they produce high-quality 2D images of clothed humans but lack controllability on the generated pose and other aspects, such as global orientation, clothing type \etc. Sarkar \etal \cite{Sarkar2021_HumanGAN} propose a new architecture for the controllable human generation.
-To provide additional pose controllability over the generated humans one can use any of the 2D reposing algorithms of humans~\cite{balakrishnan2018synthesizing, dong2018soft, dong2020fashion, grigorev2019coordinate, knoche2020reposing, esser2018variational, pumarola2018unsupervised, yang2020towards, sanyal2021learning, ma2018disentangled, pumarola2018unsupervised, sanyal2021learning, song2019unsupervised, Sarkar2021, AlBahar2021} proposed in the recent years.
-In summary, these methods proposed various architectures and/or training procedures that enable them in synthesizing a human in a new pose given the image of the person in a different pose.
-Although these methods are great for generating high-quality images, they have no notion of the underlying geometry.
-Therefore they cannot be used in classical 3D graphics pipelines or AR and VR applications.
+Fu \etal \cite{Fu2022_StyleGANHuman} propose a curated dataset of fashion images and train StyleGAN~\cite{Karras2021, karras2020analyzing}. \camready{In this way,} they produce high-quality 2D images of clothed humans but lack controllability on the generated pose and other aspects, such as global orientation, clothing type\camready{, etc.} Sarkar \etal \cite{Sarkar2021_HumanGAN} propose a new architecture for controllable human generation.
+To provide additional pose controllability over the generated humans one can use any of the 2D reposing algorithms~\cite{balakrishnan2018synthesizing, dong2018soft, dong2020fashion, grigorev2019coordinate, knoche2020reposing, esser2018variational, pumarola2018unsupervised, yang2020towards, sanyal2021learning, ma2018disentangled, pumarola2018unsupervised, sanyal2021learning, song2019unsupervised, Sarkar2021, AlBahar2021} proposed in the recent years.
+In summary, these methods propose various architectures and/or training procedures that enable them in synthesizing a human in a new pose given the image of the person in a different pose. \camready{Although these methods generate} high-quality images, they have no notion of the underlying geometry.
+Therefore they cannot be used in classical 3D graphics pipelines.